thesse1/webmethods-api-gateway-staging/README.md

  - The DESIGN stage and the BUILD stage objects contain boolean marker parameters is_design_stage and is_build_stage, respectively
  - The BUILD stage object contains build_pool_name and build_pool_image parameters for the agent pool running build jobs (for fixed_build_environments and resource_pooling).
 All BUILD environments of an environment set must be reachable from the same agent pool for the build job
  - In inject-parameters-for-azure_demo_01.yml, the BUILD stage object also contains dedicated_pool_name and dedicated_pool_image parameters for the pool of dedicated build agents used in the dedicated_build_agents assignment mechanism for BUILD environments
- - The PROD_INT and the PROD_EXT stage objects for the azure_demo_01 environment set contain boolean parameters configure_haft for indicating whether of not HAFT should be configured in this stage
+ - The PROD_INT and the PROD_EXT stage objects for the azure_demo_01 environment set contain boolean parameters configure_haft for indicating whether or not HAFT should be configured in this stage

 Each object representing a deployment set contains two values:
  - api_projects: List of names of API projects